lpalgarvio/gitlabhq/doc/install/installation.md

     # If you get a "command not found" error create a link to the python binary
     sudo ln -s /usr/bin/python /usr/bin/python2

+    # For reStructuredText markup language support install required package:
+    sudo apt-get install -y python-docutils

+Make sure you have the right version of Git installed.

+    # Install Git
+    sudo apt-get install -y git-core

+    # Make sure Git is version 1.7.10 or higher, for example 1.7.12 or 1.8.4
+    git --version

+Is the system packaged Git too old?
+Remove it and compile from source.

+    # Remove packaged Git
+    sudo apt-get remove git-core

+    # Install dependencies
+    sudo apt-get install -y libcurl4-openssl-dev libexpat1-dev gettext libz-dev libssl-dev build-essential

+    # Download and compile from source
+    cd /tmp
+    curl --progress https://git-core.googlecode.com/files/git-1.8.5.2.tar.gz | tar xz
+    cd git-1.8.5.2/
+    make prefix=/usr/local all

+    # Install into /usr/local/bin
+    sudo make prefix=/usr/local install

+    # When editing config/gitlab.yml (Step 6), change the git bin_path to /usr/local/bin/git

 **Note:** In order to receive mail notifications, make sure to install a mail server.
 By default, Debian is shipped with exim4 whereas Ubuntu does not ship with one.
 The recommended mail server is postfix and you can install it with:

 	sudo apt-get install -y postfix

 Then select 'Internet Site' and press enter to confirm the hostname.

 # 2. Ruby

 The Ruby interpreter is required to execute the GitLab scripts.

+The use of ruby version managers such as [RVM](http://rvm.io/), [rbenv](https://github.com/sstephenson/rbenv) or [chruby](https://github.com/postmodern/chruby) with GitLab in production frequently leads to hard to diagnose problems.
+Version managers are not supported and we stronly advise everyone to follow the instructions below to use a system ruby.

+Remove the old Ruby 1.8 if present:

+    sudo apt-get remove -y ruby1.8

-## a) Install from repo
+## a) Install from the repositories

-In the latest versions of Debian and Ubuntu, you can install Ruby 1.9.x directly from the repo.
+In the latest versions of Debian and Ubuntu, you can install Ruby 1.9.x directly from the repositories.

-Debian 7/Wheezy, Ubuntu 12.10/Quantal and 13.04/Raring:
+    # For Debian 7/Wheezy, Ubuntu 12.10/Quantal and 13.04/Raring:
     sudo apt-get install -y ruby ruby-dev

-Debian 6/Squeeze, Ubuntu 10.04/Lucid LTS and 12.04/Precise LTS:
+    # For Debian 6/Squeeze, Ubuntu 10.04/Lucid LTS and 12.04/Precise LTS:
     sudo apt-get install -y ruby1.9.1 ruby1.9.1-dev

 Update alternatives for Ruby and RubyGems, and confirm version: